microsoft/appcenter-sdk-android/CONTRIBUTING.md

 1. Fork the repository and create your branch from `develop`.
 1. Run `git submodule update --init --recursive` before opening the solution if you don't want errors in the test application.
-1. Use Android Studio 3.3+ to edit and compile the SDK.
+1. Use Android Studio 3.3 to edit and compile the SDK.
 1. To run the test app that uses project references to the SDK sources:
-   1. Select build variant `projectDependencyVanillaDebug` before hitting gradle sync.
+   1. Select build variant `projectDependencyFirebaseDebug` before hitting gradle sync.
+   1. Disable `Instant run` in Android Studio settings before running.
 1. Make sure all tests have passed and your code is covered: run `gradlew coverageReport` command to generate report.
 1. Make sure that there are no lint errors: run `gradlew assemble lint` command.
 1. If your change includes a fix or feature related to the changelog of the next release, you have to update the **CHANGELOG.md**.